The Limits of Personalization in Assortment Optimization: Introduction

 \subsection{Related literature}

 The literature on assortment optimization has increased dramatically during the last 15 years starting with the seminal paper of \citet{talluri2004revenue} where the authors assume that consumer preferences can be described by an MNL model.
-Reviews of the subject can be found in \citet{strauss2018review}, \citet{den2015dynamic}, and the recent book by \cite{gallego2019revenue}.
-The assortment optimization problem has been studied under different choice models (see, e.g. \citet{blanchet2016markov} and \citet{davis2014assortment}).
-In addition, it has also been studied in different settings such as where the firm faces cardinality limitations on the offer sets and similar constraints (see e.g. \citet{rusmevichientong2010dynamic,desir2020constrained,sumida2021revenue}) and in settings where inventory is limited (see e.g. \citet{topaloglu2009using}).
-Recently, there has been an interest in understanding the limitations of traditional assortment optimization and assessing the benefits of enlarging the possible actions taken by the firm such as using lotteries \citep{ma2021assortment}, reducing product utilities \citep{berbeglia2021refined}, increasing product advertisement \citep{wang2021advertising}, and customizing the assortment offered (see e.g. \cite{bernstein2015dynamic} and references in the following paragraph).
+Reviews of the subject can be found in \citet{strauss2018review}, \citet{den2015dynamic}, \citet{lobel2021revenue}, and the book by \cite{gallego2019revenue}.
+The assortment optimization problem has been studied under different choice models (see, e.g., \citet{blanchet2016markov} and \citet{davis2014assortment}).
+In addition, it has also been studied in different settings such as where the firm faces cardinality limitations on the offer sets and similar constraints (see e.g., \citet{rusmevichientong2010dynamic,desir2020constrained,sumida2021revenue}) and in settings where inventory is limited (see e.g., \citet{topaloglu2009using}).
+While most of the literature focuses on a single firm, some papers have studied assortment equilibria when there are two or more competing firms \citep{besbes2016product, nip2022competitive, aouad2021algorithmic}.
+Recently, there has been an interest in understanding the limitations of traditional assortment optimization and assessing the benefits of enlarging the possible actions taken by the firm such as using lotteries \citep{ma2021assortment}, reducing product utilities \citep{berbeglia2021refined}, increasing product advertisement \citep{wang2021advertising}, and personalizing the assortment offered (see e.g., \cite{bernstein2015dynamic} and references in the following paragraph).